leanprover-community/mathlib3/docs/tactics.md

 ### simpa

 This is a "finishing" tactic modification of `simp`.
+It has two forms.

-The tactic `simpa [rules, ...] using e` will simplify the hypothesis `e` using `rules`, then simplify the goal using `rules`, and try to close the goal using the target, or (if no target is provided) `assumption`.
-If `e` is a term instead of a local constant, it is first added to the local context using `have`.
+* `simpa [rules, ...] using e` will simplify the goal and the type of `e` using `rules`, then try to close the goal using `e`.

+  Simplifying the type of `e` makes it more likely to match the goal (which has also been simplified).
+This construction also tends to be more robust under changes to the simp lemma set.

+* `simpa [rules, ...]` will simplify the goal and the type of a hypothesis `this` if present, then try to close the goal using the `assumption` tactic.

 ### replace